drmingdrmer/md2zhihu/README.md

 中文介绍在: [md2zhihu-中文介绍](README-cn.md).

-Converts markdown to a single-file version that has no local asset dependency and can be imported into [zhihu.com](zhihu.com) or other social platform with just one click.
+Converts markdown into a single-file version with no local asset dependencies, which can be directly imported into [zhihu.com](zhihu.com) or other social platforms with a single click.

 [md2zhihu on Marketplace](https://github.com/marketplace/actions/md2zhihu)